The Hardships That Transformed Kexin Ye Into An Entrepreneur

-Before the first episode of the show airs on 18 March, get to know the woman who went from selling toys as a 10-year-old to leading the sales department for a large insurance company just 12 years later.
+Before the show airs on Netflix in 2022’s first quarter, get to know the woman who went from selling toys as a 10-year-old to leading the sales department for a large insurance company just 12 years later.

 Ups And Downs In A Village

 Kexin grew up in a German village called Gransee with her younger brother and their single father, who was originally from Guangzhou, China, but relocated to Europe to open a Chinese food restaurant.

 Although there weren’t many people like Kexin in Gransee, the place holds her fondest childhood memories.

 “We were pretty well off.
 We had a good house, a garden.
 Everything was full of nature.
 My childhood was me riding bikes, climbing trees, building my own little secret castles with my brother, and playing with boxes,” she says.